A Strong and Simple Deep Learning Baseline for BCI MI Decoding: Datasets and Evaluation setups

 To ensure a comprehensive evaluation of our model across all scenarios, we employ cross-validation techniques.
 For the two smaller datasets, BNCI and Zhou, we utilize the Leave-One-Subject-Out (LOSO) approach.
 This technique involves leaving out one subject at a time from the dataset for testing/validation, while training the model on the remaining subjects.
 LOSO enables us to assess the model's generalization performance by evaluating its capability to handle unseen subjects.

-For larger datasets or scenarios where multiple subjects are left out for testing/validation, we employ the Leave-Multiple-Subjects-Out (LMSO) technique, with 10 folds.
+For larger datasets, we employ the Leave-Multiple-Subjects-Out (LMSO) technique, with 10 folds.
 LMSO is an extension of LOSO where multiple subjects are excluded from the training set, allowing us to evaluate the model's performance when faced with scenarios involving multiple missing or excluded subjects.
 Both LOSO and LMSO serve as effective methodologies for estimating the performance and generalization of Deep Learning models, particularly in our case, where subject-specific variability or subject-wise evaluation is crucial.

 By utilizing these cross-validation techniques, we ensure comprehensive evaluation of our model's performance across different evaluation scenarios and dataset sizes.
 These techniques aid in assessing the model's generalization capabilities, identifying potential issues such as overfitting or subject bias.